uwe-koeckemann/AIDDL/common/doc/automata/dfa.md

 ## Try It Yourself

-The Scala test case containing this code can be found [here](../../scala/src/test/scala/automata/AutomataSuite.scala).
 First, we create a container, parse the test file and load the entry.

     val c = new Container()